 - Adjust 720p 30FPS to 720p 23.976FPS: no damage on video quality and meanwhile no big influence on file size.

-Recommended Bit Rate Settings:
+3. Recommended Handbrake Bit Rate Settings for Compression:

 Standard Dynamic Range: